-Cats are carnivores, which means that they must eat meat to survive and stay healthy.
-Meat protein contains a full array of amino acids, which are simply not available in plant and replacement proteins.
-Chicken, turkey, salmon, and other fish are some of the most common meat ingredients, but you may also find pork, lamb, and even beef.
+Cats are carnivores, and they must eat meat to survive and stay healthy.
+Meat protein contains a full array of amino acids, which are simply unavailable in plant and replacement proteins.
+Chicken, turkey, salmon, and other fish are some of the most common protein sources, but you may also find pork, lamb, and beef.

-Some cat foods do include fruit and vegetables.
-In some cases, these incorporate essential nutrients and ingredients like omega-3 and omega-6.
+Some cat foods include fruit and vegetables.
+In some cases, these incorporate essential nutrients and ingredients like omega-3 and omega-6 fatty acids.
 In other cases, they are chosen because they add protein that can be included on the side of the packet, but this protein costs a lot less than meat-derived protein.
-These can be considered fillers.
-They may keep the cost of cat food down, but they are not really providing the benefit they appear to be.
+They may keep the cost of cat food down, but they are not providing the benefit they appear to be.